wangwang2111/stock-prediction-app/README.md

-# 📈 Stock Prediction App
+# 📈 Vietnam Stock Prediction App

 A web-based application for interactive stock price prediction using machine learning.
 Built with Streamlit, the app allows users to input a stock ticker symbol and visualize both historical data and predicted future trends.